artemadams/atlas-search-mongoflix/README.md

 ---

-<a id="RealmStaticSiteHosting"></a>
+<a id="App ServicesStaticSiteHosting"></a>

-## Realm Static Site Hosting
+## App Services Static Site Hosting

-**MongoDB Realm Hosting** allows you to host, manage, and serve your application's static media and document files.
+**MongoDB App Services Hosting** allows you to host, manage, and serve your application's static media and document files.
 You can use Hosting to store individual pieces of content or to upload and serve your entire client application.

-Our frontend app contains all the necessary calls to the GraphQL API on Realm.
-We can export the whole frontend app as a static site and host it on MongoDB Realm.
+Our frontend app contains all the necessary calls to the GraphQL API on App Services.
+We can export the whole frontend app as a static site and host it on MongoDB App Services.

 For this you need to execute the follwing code in the root folfder of the project.
 Make sure that you have the dependencies installed with.